INSIDE: Roam the Gnome’s review of the Porta Portese market Rome.

 Entry Fees at Porta Portese Market: Free entry.

-How to get to Porta Portese Market
+How to get to Porta Portese Market in Rome

 - Off Viale di Trastevere (take tram 8 into Trastevere about five stops).